Socialist Warsaw Walking Tour

 Ending point: Constitution Square

-Price & payment method: 200 € per group (up to 4 people), including food tasting at a typical “milk bar”, visit to the Museum of Life in the Polish People’s Republic and public transport ticket.
-Additional participants: 25 € per person icluding food tasting, the museum and tickets.
-You can pay by cash or credit card after the tour.
+Price & payment method: 250 € per group (up to 5 people), including food tasting at a typical “milk bar”, and public transport ticket.
+Additional participants: 30 € per person including food tasting, and tickets.
+You can pay with cash or by credit card after the tour.